kuzzleio/kuzzle-plugin-s3/doc/3/controllers/file/getFilesKeys/index.md

 # getFilesKeys

 List the files keys uploaded to an S3 Bucket.
+Can be filtered on directories using filter.

 ---